 9. Good Housekeeping

-Good Housekeeping is a jack of all trades type of YouTube channel as it teaches its viewers how to sew, cook, and craft DIY items.
-Despite being a well-rounded channel, the instructor for sewing is very beginner-friendly and the sewing tutorials are easy to follow, this channel is for you.
+Good Housekeeping is a jack of all trades type of YouTube channel.
+It teaches its viewers how to sew, cook, and craft DIY items.
+And the instructor for sewing is very beginner-friendly.
+If you want online sewing classes that are easy to follow, this channel is for you.

 10. Farmhouse on Boone

 Farmhouse on Boone is a YouTube channel that focuses on teaching a wide range of sewing projects.
-You can learn to make an apron, a kid’s dress, and curtains among others.
-This channel makes it easy for viewers to replicate the project thanks to a comprehensive lesson.
+You can learn to make an apron, a kid’s dress, curtains, with even more.

-The transition of each lesson is top-notch and the instructors will disclose all the materials needed and the techniques you can practice for the project.
+The transition of each lesson is top-notch.
+And the instructors will disclose all the materials needed.
+You can also master the techniques.

-Once you finish a course, it would help if from time to time, you could ask someone with equal knowledge to check on your progress.
-It helps to have a knowledgeable person watch you work, as well as to model yourself on an experienced instructor and to be able to ask questions in real-time.
+Once you finish a course, it would help you from time to time could ask someone to check on your progress.
+It helps to have a knowledgeable person watch your work.

 In doing so, you’ll pick up extra tips and skills to further improve your craft.
 So go check out these online sewing classes, and get those fingers busy!

-Which free online sewing classes above are you interested to sign up on?
+Which free online sewing classes are you interested in now?
 Sound off in the comments below!